Why is scalp health important?

 What are ways to make my scalp healthy?

-Keeping our scalps clean is an important way to keep our scalps healthy.
+Keeping our scalps clean is an important way to improve scalp health.
 Incorporating a clarifying shampoo into your regular hair care regimen can help combat product buildup and keep your scalp clear of unhealthy bacteria.
 Be sure to apply your clarifying shampoo directly to your scalp, not just strands.
 Massaging your scalp thoroughly will help lightly exfoliate and remove buildup.
 To take your scalp and hair treatment for curls to the next level you can also use scalp exfoliation to rid your scalp of dead skin cells and promote hair growth.

 Don’t feel pressured to over-cleanse your scalp.
 While it’s important to remove sweat, buildup and elements, keep in mind that curly hair types also require moisture.
 Your strands can also benefit from reinfusing natural oils such as Argan Oil or Jojoba Oil.
 After using a clarifying shampoo, we encourage you to also use a deep conditioning treatment or clarifying hair mask to restore strands.

 To keep your scalp hydrated, try using a Scalp Serum containing oils that are rumored to treat the scalp such as

-- Peppermint Oil - rumored to be anti-inflammatory and improve blood flow
+- Peppermint Hair Oil - rumored to be anti-inflammatory and improve blood flow

 - Lavender Oil - known to have antimicrobial properties that can prevent the growth of bacteria and fungi